For details of how to claim any of the new account offers listed on this page read our free bets for golf betting guide here!

 Weather Forecast.
 The latest weather forecast for Crans Montana is here.
 A reasonable start to the tournament with pleasant enough temperatures (low-60s Fahrenheit) and mostly sunny weather over the first two days before rain sets in over the weekend and the temperature drops markedly.
 Sunday could be a particularly cold and unpleasant day which the less hardy golfers might not find to their liking.

 Tournament Trends & Key Factors.

-Historically there have been 2 differing approaches to success here at Crans - either playing a conservative, high GIR game and putting well enough on the week to get the job done (Els 2003, Dredge 2006, Luquin 2008, Noren 2009, Bjorn 2011, Ramsay 2012, Bjorn 2013, Lipsky 2014 and Willett last year succeeded in this fashion); alternatively relying on an outstanding short game is the other route to victory as ably demonstrated by Karlsson (2002), Donald (2004), Rumford (2007) and Jimenez (2010).
+Historically there have been 2 differing approaches to success here at Crans - either playing a conservative, high GIR game and putting well enough on the week to get the job done (Els 2003, Dredge 2006, Luquin 2008, Noren 2009, Bjorn 2011, Ramsay 2012, Bjorn 2013, Lipsky 2014 and Willett in 2015 succeeded in this fashion); alternatively relying on an outstanding short game is the other route to victory as ably demonstrated by Karlsson (2002), Donald (2004), Rumford (2007), Jimenez (2010) and Noren last year.
 Only Garcia in 2005 really displayed a more balanced pattern of stats on the week.

-Those with either a high GIR game or excellent short game can succeed here and it's prudent to have a mix of the two types of player in the team this week, although I'd err slightly more on the side of ball-striking.
-A positive record of this track is generally a big plus point given its quirky nature and this is the type of event that tends to see a similar set of players feature year-in, year-out, however both David Lipsky and Richie Ramsay arrived here with patchy course form at best so it's certainly not the be-all and end-all.
+Those with either a high GIR game or excellent short game can succeed here and it's prudent to have a mix of the two types of player in the team this week in my view.
+A positive record on this track is generally a good sign given its quirky nature and this is the type of event that tends to see a similar set of players feature year-in, year-out, however both David Lipsky and Richie Ramsay arrived here with patchy course form at best so it's certainly not the be-all and end-all.